 Here’s a niche cryptocurrency that doesn’t get a lot of mainstream press like Bitcoin and other popular ones do.
-It’s strange because Dash certainly isn’t substandard and several connoisseurs consider it superior to most due to its characteristics.
-At it’s peak in January of 2018 it was worth $1,500 USD and now in September 2019 it’s trading at $80, making it one of the hardest hit coins during the market crash.
+It’s strange because Dash certainly isn’t substandard and several connoisseurs consider it superior to most due to its unique characteristics.
+At it’s peak in January of 2018 it was worth $1,500 USD, then a few months later in September 2019 it was trading at $80, making it one of the hardest hit coins of the market crash.

-Like all cryptos, it has rock-solid security although its ChainLocks technology might actually be the strongest out there today.
-In fact, it’s been proven better than it’s competitors in the other two important areas of fees and settlement times.
-Obviously that last point is vital to anyone wanting to collect winnings from an online sportsbook after making successful wagers and requesting a payout.
+Like all cryptos it has rock-solid security, although its ChainLocks technology might actually be the strongest in existence today.
+In fact, it’s also been proven better than competitors in two important areas of fees and settlement times.
+Obviously that last point is vital to anyone wanting to collect winnings from an online sportsbook after place successful action and requesting a payout.

-There was big news for the coin this week as Vietnamese Bvnex Cryptocurrency Exchange announced they’re adding Dash, causing bulls to proclaim it will initiate momentum for another run.
-This was on top of reports confirming it’s also getting listed on the new Bitcoin.com exchange, which will expose it to a whole new market segment who might be curious to dip their toes in the water.
+There was increased publicity in 2019 when Vietnamese Bvnex Cryptocurrency Exchange listed it, causing bulls to proclaim momentum for another run had arrived.
+This was on top of reports confirming inclusion on the Bitcoin.com exchange, exposing it to a whole new market segment curious to experiment.

-Finally, a breaking story today generated extra fanfare, as Dash partnered with IQ CashNow, a cryptocurrency ATM with more than 1,000 merchants in its network.
-This will give it further reach in countries like Italy, Spain, Austria, and Greece, as well as numerous outlets in the United States.
-The improved coverage around the globe can only enhance its reputation while expanding customer awareness.
+Then a breaking story generated extra fanfare, as Dash partnered with IQ CashNow, a cryptocurrency ATM with more than 1,000 merchants in its network.
+It facilitated further reach into countries like Italy, Spain, Austria, and Greece, as well as numerous outlets in the United States.
+Improved global coverage can only enhance its reputation while expanding customer awareness.

-These events should make critics forget about statements made in August by Ryan Taylor, CEO of Dash Core Group, claiming that it was the most used coin in Venezuela.
-However, this was proven to be false and a misrepresentation of current statistics, even though it is quite popular throughout the South American nation.
-Loads of billboards there promote the payment option and the company has given out cellphones with wallets already installed to increase usage rates.
+These events made some critics forget about statements made in August 2019 by Ryan Taylor, CEO of Dash Core Group, claiming it was the most used coin in Venezuela.
+However, this was proven to be false and a misrepresentation of statistics, even though it was quite popular throughout the South American nation.
+Countless billboards promoted it and the company gave out cellphones with wallets pre-installed to increase usage rates.
 If they can get a foothold in Venezuela with it’s 32 million residents, the future should be bright and value just might start soaring again.